DivannKokos/CrimeStories/readme.md

-(yet) blank mod for future development of mod "Murder Stories" idea of mod: news events about various crimes, including, but not limited to: murders. also some thievery, and other crimes.
+(yet) blank mod for future development of mod "Murder Stories" for Hearts of Iron IV idea of mod: news events about various crimes, including, but not limited to: murders. also some thievery, and other crimes.